 2. People Will Talk About You.

 It’s mainly based on ignorance.
-I don’t mind, you can come and ask me any questions about my cane.
+I don’t mind, you can come and ask me any questions about my White Cane.
 I did over hear someone once.
-It was a little girl, she must have been about 6 or 7 years old, and I was on the bus going to the supermarket.
-She asked her Mum, what’s that thing that man has?
-Oh he needs it to see. why? mummy?
+It was a little Girl, she must have been about 6 or 7 years old, and I was on the Bus going to the Supermarket.
+She asked her Mum, what’s that thing that Man has?
+Oh he needs it to see.
+Why Mummy?
 It kind of made me chuckle a little.

 3. You Will Need Confidence.

-It takes a lot to go out in public with your cane, especially your first time.
+It takes a lot to go out in public with your White Cane, especially your first time.
 As I said before, people will stare and talk about you, but the more you do it, the more you’ll get used to it.

 4. Buy A Decent Pair of Gloves.

-If it’s winter time when you’re using your cane, you’ll need gloves.
+If it’s Winter time when you’re using your White Cane, you’ll need Gloves.
 I did my training in November, and it was absolutely freezing.